 Proximately, all these things became possible because of the joint effort of the king and the public.
 Historic records found building Nyatapola was possible with around 11,35,350 bricks and 1,02,304 telia bricks.
 They were delivered from Thimi, Bode, and Nagadesh.

 With that, the stones used to make guardians were from Chovar.
-Faithfully, all the neighbours helped Bhaktapur with their capacity besides Kantipur and Kritipur.
-At the same time, King Bhupatindra Malla introduced eight brick industries outside the Bhaktapur Nagar.
+Faithfully, all the neighbors helped Bhaktapur with their capacity besides Kantipur and Kritipur.
+At the same time, King Bhupatindra Malla introduced eight brick industries outside Bhaktapur Nagar.

 Similarly, the wind bells around each tier of Nyatapola, seem most likely the expression of the temple.
 Sitting on its pedestals and having eyes on those wind bells is an exceptional feeling.
 Practically, it is not possible to count those wind bells just by glaring at those tires.